-8 Steps to get your first Fashion Intership
+8 Steps to Get Your First Fashion Internship

-Getting an internship in fashion could be a real daunting task, especially when you are starting out.
+Getting an internship in fashion could be a really daunting task, especially when you are starting out.
 The question of “How to get into the fashion industry without experience” is real!
-Although before applying to any fashion house, here are a few tips in getting that Dream Fashion Internship:
+Although before applying to any fashion house, here are a few tips for getting that Dream Summer Fashion Internship:

 - Choose a domain in fashion